PipedreamHQ/pipedream/README.md

 };
 ```

 Components come with a [built-in key-value store](COMPONENT-API.md#servicedb), an interface for passing input via [props](COMPONENT-API.md#props), and more.
-You deploy and manage components using Pipedream's [REST API](https://docs.pipedream.com/api/rest/) or [CLI](https://docs.pipedream.com/cli/reference/).
+You deploy and manage components using Pipedream's [REST API](https://docs.pipedream.com/api/rest/), [CLI](https://docs.pipedream.com/cli/reference/), or [UI](https://pipedream.com/sources).

-[Components can emit events](COMPONENT-API.md#thisemit), which can be retrieved programmatically via [CLI](https://docs.pipedream.com/cli/reference/), [API](https://docs.pipedream.com/api/rest/) or [SSE](https://docs.pipedream.com/api/sse/).
-Components that emit events can be used as **event sources**.
-Event Sources collect data from any service and make it available via Pipedream's REST or SSE APIs: **they can turn any API into an event stream, or turn any event stream into an API**.
-For example, you can use event sources to create a REST API from an RSS feed.
-You can also trigger [Pipedream workflows](https://docs.pipedream.com/workflows/) on these events.
+[Components can emit events](/COMPONENT-API.md#thisemit), which can be retrieved programmatically via [CLI](https://docs.pipedream.com/cli/reference/), [API](https://docs.pipedream.com/api/rest/) or [SSE](https://docs.pipedream.com/api/sse/).
+They can also trigger [Pipedream workflows](https://docs.pipedream.com/workflows/) on every event.
+For example, you can process items from an RSS feed and access the items via REST API, or trigger code to run on every new item using the SSE interface or a workflow.
+Components that emit events are called **event sources**.

 ## Usage